Identity & Culture·11 min read

 When you add language barriers, cultural adaptation, and the absence of extended family support, the cognitive load becomes crushing.

 One of the most painful aspects of expat loneliness is the confusion.
 You are likable.
 You are social.
-So why does making friends feel so hard?
+So why does making friends feel so impossibly hard?

 If you are living in Sweden, the data validates what you are experiencing.
 Based on interviews with over 21,000 expats in 39 countries, Sweden ranks dead last for making friends.

 Part of this is cultural.
 Swedish social norms emphasize personal distance, privacy, and respect for personal space.
-There is also Jantelagen, the Law of Jante, an unwritten social code that promotes conformity and discourages standing out.
-Newcomers find it hard to break into established social circles.
+There is also Jantelagen (the Law of Jante), an unwritten social code that promotes conformity and discourages standing out, making it difficult for newcomers to break into established social circles.

 Cultural norms around friendship differ.
-A study in Sage Journals found that immigrant adolescents are significantly more likely to befriend other immigrants than host-country nationals, partly because of shared experience, partly because of exclusion.
+A study in Sage Journals found that immigrant adolescents are significantly more likely to befriend other immigrants than host-country nationals, partly because of shared experience, and partly because of exclusion.
 Friendship instability was associated with higher depressive symptoms, particularly among those with low levels of acculturation.

 Time is another factor.
 Working expat mothers are already stretched thin.
 Research in PMC documents how mothers balancing telework and family life experienced anxiety, stress, sleep deprivation, and relationship problems.
 The isolation that was always there became undeniable.

-1. Cognitive Behavioral Therapy (CBT) for loneliness
+1. Cognitive Behavioral Therapy (CBT) for Loneliness

-Loneliness is not about being alone.
+Loneliness is not just about being alone.
 It is often sustained by thought patterns: Nobody here wants to be my friend.
 I will never belong.
 Something is wrong with me.

 CBT helps you identify and challenge the beliefs keeping you stuck.
-When you think, "I've been here two years and still have no real friends, I must be doing something wrong," CBT asks: Is that thought helping you?
+When you think, "I've been here two years and still have no real friends.
+I must be doing something wrong," CBT asks: Is that thought helping you?
 Is it true?
 What would you tell a friend who said that?

-2. Mindfulness training
+2. Mindfulness Training

-3. Peer support and community groups
+3. Peer Support and Community Groups

-4. Learn the local language
+4. Learn the Local Language

 One of the biggest mistakes expat women make is thinking they have to choose: either hold onto their home culture or fully assimilate into the new one.